fabriciodribeiro/fabriciodribeiro/README.md

 <p>I'm a software developer focused on  <strong><a href="https://microsoft.com/">Microsoft</a></strong> stack (.NET, SQL SERVER, AZURE).

-I've been working with technology since 2005, and during this time I worked with the most diverse types of projects like: desktop and web programming, business Intelligence and ETL solutions.
+I've been working with technology since 2005, and during this time I worked with the most diverse types of IT projects like: support team, IT Operations, software development desktop, web programming, SOAP / REST, business Intelligence and ETL solutions.

 <br>